synthphonic/nautilus-mongoclient-experiment/README.md

 Install MongoDB on your dev machine.
 The best way is to use [Docker Desktop](https://www.docker.com/products/docker-desktop).
 Of course you can opt to install MongoDB directly into your machine.
 Personally I choose docker.

-Once docker is installed open up your terminal of choice. run the commands below
+Once docker is installed open up your terminal of choice.
+Run one of the commands below:

     $ sudo docker pull mongo (latest)

-OR
+Start a mongo database by getting the specific version

     $ sudo docker pull mongo:4.2.2 (specific version)

-Start the Docker container with the run command using the mongo image.
-The /data/db directory in the container is mounted as /mongodata on the host.
-Additionally, this command changes the name of the container to mongodb:
+Start a mongo database in docker having the data directory persisted /data/db.
+This container does not expose ports to the outside world

-    $ sudo docker run -it -v mongodata:/data/db --name mongodb -d mongo
+    $ docker run --name mongodb -v /data/db mongodb

-OR
+Start a mongo database in docker having the data directory persisted /data/db.
+This container exposes port 27017 so that a 3rd party client can connect to it.

-    $ sudo docker run -it -v mongodata:/data/db -p 27017:27017 --name mongodb -d mongo
+    $ docker run --name mongodb -p 27017:27017 -v /data/db mongo

 ... to set the port manually.